modbus-schema/.github/.github/SECURITY.md

 # Security Policy

-The Yauaa team takes security very seriously, and aim to resolve issues as quickly as possible.
+The Modbus Schema team takes security very seriously, and aim to resolve issues as quickly as possible.
 Building secure software is a continuous process, and can always be improved.
 As such we welcome reports on potential security vulnerabilities, as well as suggestions around hardening the software and our process.